How to Choose a Deck Boat Trolling Motor (Plus 3 Solid Models)

 1. Newport VesselsCheck price on Amazon

-Owning a spring-mounted shaft myself,it's difficult to count the times my friends almost completely ruin their trolling motors by having them shimmy too close to rocks.
+Owning a spring-mounted shaft myself, it's difficult to count the times my friends almost completely ruined their trolling motors by having them shimmy too close to rocks.
 Not only is the sound enough to split your head in two, but the damage it does becomes costly (to the tune of an entirely new motor).

 Get Your Deck Boat Trolling Motor Today

-Along with all the other accessories that'll change your boating life, trolling motors grant you well-deserved peace and quiet while you're out on the water.
+Along with all the other accessories - as well as cleaning and maintenance products like de-salt concentrate and anchor buoys - that'll change your boating life, trolling motors grant you well-deserved peace and quiet while you're out on the water.

 Isn't it about time you invested in your fishing skills?